Last Updated on

 Trivia – Before I sort the campers into houses I want to find out how much they know about the world of Harry Potter.
 Some kids will have only seen a couple of the movies, while others will have seen them all and read all the books.
-I want to make sure that all of the knowledgeable, hard core Harry Potter fans aren’t in the same house, since a lot of points are given out during the week for answering trivia questions.
+I want to make sure that all of the knowledgeable, hardcore Harry Potter fans aren’t in the same house, since a lot of points are given out during the week for answering trivia questions.

 The Sorting – The campers are always excited about the sorting.
 I place a chair at the front of the room and grab the sorting hat.
 The sorting hat first sings his song.
 I will either place a small recorder in the hat and push play, without the campers seeing (the recording is of me singing, in a strange voice, the rewritten sorting hat song) or I will hide a walkie talkie and have my colleague sing the song from another room.

-After the song each camper sits on the chair and wears the sorting hat.
+After the song, each camper sits on the chair and wears the sorting hat.
 He or she then reaches into a bag and pulls out a slip of parchment that has the name of their house on it.
 We tell the campers that the sorting hat is guiding their hand to the correct parchment of the house they should be in.
-In reality I use a magic change bag.
+In reality, I use a magic change bag.
 This allows me to control which house they are in.
 You can find a change bag at any magic shop.

 Once they have been sorted campers receive a scarf with their house colors.
 I get these through Amazon.
 They are Rugby style.
 The scarves themselves are made by Sportsman.
 They are great quality, very reasonably priced and the shipping is pretty quick.
 The campers love them and the parents are impressed that we give the campers a nice house scarf.

-The scarves must stay in the room the whole week.
+The scarves must stay in the room for the whole week.
 They can be taken home at the end of the week.
 By wearing the scarves at camp I’m able to see who is in which house.
 Some of the campers like to tie it around their waist like a sash since the weather is usually pretty warm.
 That’s fine with me, as long as they have it on.
 At our Hogwarts after school program, I make the kids buttons instead of giving them scarves.
 This can be done at camp as well to show who is in each house if you don’t want to go with scarves.

 Owls on the Loose – At some point during the day I tell the kids that I just got a post from John Rakspur, the owner of Eeylops Owl Emporium, telling me that a bunch of his owls had escaped his shop.
 I let the campers know that John told me if any of them catch an owl they can keep it as their own.
 I then let them go outside and hunt for an owl.
 I get a variety of plush owls from Amazon and then we hide them around the camp.
-For an example of the owls I get, click on the link below.

 Once the campers have each found an owl they receive a paper with their type of owl on it (Barn, Great-Horned, Snowy, etc.) that has a picture and facts about their type of owl.
 The campers are then asked to name their owl and write it on the paper they were given.